VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 This approach has a number of advantages:

 * **Simplicity #1.** This approach uses a thin abstraction layer over the underlying database.
-It is supported by multiple ORMs and minimizes the amount of code that you must write.
+Many ORMs suport this approach and it minimizes the amount of code that you must write.
 * **Simplicity #2.** You only need to define a single repository and a single **Query** method.
 * **Simplicity #3.** You don't need a separate query object.
-On the read-side the queries should be simple because you have already de-normalized the data from the write-side to support the read-side clients.
+On the read-side, the queries should be simple because you have already de-normalized the data from the write-side to support the read-side clients.
 * **Simplicity #4.** You can make use of LINQ to provide support for